 If the tenant does not pay the rent on time, the landlord may lock them out or end the lease without notice.

 The lease states when and how rent can be changed.

-Outgoings are expenses of the landlord the tenant has agreed to pay under the lease.
+Outgoings are the landlord’s expenses that the tenant has agreed to pay under the lease.

-- directly and reasonably related to the shop being leased; and
+- directly and reasonably related to the premises being leased; and

 - attributable to the operation, maintenance or repair of the building/shopping centre.